Climate change mitigation

 Various policies can encourage climate change mitigation.
 Carbon pricing systems have been set up that either tax emissions or cap total emissions and trade emission credits.
 Fossil fuel subsidies can be eliminated in favour of clean energy subsidies, and incentives offered for installing energy efficiency measures or switching to electric power sources.
+The first global carbon tax has been proposed by the United Nations IMO Net-Zero Framework.
 Another issue is overcoming environmental objections when constructing new clean energy sources and making grid modifications.
 Limiting climate change by reducing greenhouse gas emissions or removing greenhouse gases from the atmosphere could be supplemented by climate technologies such as solar radiation management (or solar geoengineering).
 Complementary climate change actions, including climate activism, have a focus on political and cultural aspects.
+While climate mitigation is often cast as a burden to be distributed in some or other way, it can also be seen as an opportunity for industrial development, exports, and status seeking for countries.
+The examples and precedents that countries set may influence other countries to follow suit.

 Definitions and scope

 Climate change mitigation aims to sustain ecosystems to maintain human civilisation.
 This requires drastic cuts in greenhouse gas emissions.
 The Intergovernmental Panel on Climate Change (IPCC) defines mitigation (of climate change) as "a human intervention to reduce emissions or enhance the sinks of greenhouse gases".
 It is possible to approach various mitigation measures in parallel.
 This is because there is no single pathway to limit global warming to 1.5 or 2 °C. There are four types of measures: